burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Object Orientated Design

 C++ is a multi-paradigm language.
-Even a big part of it is devoted for Object Orientated Programming (OOP).
+Even a big part of it is devoted to Object Orientated Programming (OOP).
 OOP can be implemented in different ways.
 In this section, we will share background about the subject.
 These materials are based on vision T.Hoare from 1965-1970.

 In the context of OOP: